FastLSH/FastLSH-Lib/README.md

     make
 ## To Use
 After build, you can find the `libFastLSH.a` in your directory.
-Move the `./include` directory and `libFastLSH.a` into your project and link them in your source code and makefile.
+Copy the `./include` directory and `libFastLSH.a` into your project and link them in your source code and makefile.
 You can find an example project in `./example` directory

 ## Example
+An example project is in `./example`

+    #include "LSH.h"
+    int main() {

+    //new object of LSH
+    LSH mlsh(1000,1000,56,200,1,1.2,100);

+    //read from file
+    mlsh.loadSetQ("./dataset/dataset1000NoIndex.csv",0);
+    mlsh.loadSetN("./dataset/dataset1000NoIndex.csv",0);

+    mlsh.setComputeMode(1);
+    mlsh.setThreadMode(1);

+    mlsh.reportStatus();

+    vector2D candidate = mlsh.getCandidateSet();

+    // you can put your code here and use the candidate in the next step

+    return 0;
+    }

 ## Attention
+The most common error during runtime is
+   `  Environment variable CLASSPATH not set!`
+   `  getJNIEnv: getGlobalJNIEnv failed`
+follow instruction in this [link](http://archive.cloudera.com/cdh/3/hadoop/libhdfs.html#Common+Problems) -- common problems section will most likely solve the problem

 ## Documentation